What's in the astrogation room?

-Burning radial in or radial out will spin the entire orbit in place.
+Burning radial in (towards the primary) or radial out (away from the primary) will spin the entire orbit in place.
 This only has a noticable effect if the orbit is egg shaped.
 The orbit can only be spun a maximum of 90 degrees clockwise or counterclockwise.
 These burns are not used very much, since it is almost always more efficient to use prograde / retrograde burns to do the same thing.

 Where the two orbital planes cross each other are two "nodes", the ascending node and the descending node.
 At either of the nodes, you burn normal or anti-normal (depending upon the angle of the new orbital plane with respect to the old one, at that node).
-After burning an exorbitant amount of propellant, you will be in the same plane.
+"Normal" means "at 90° to the orbital plane, in direction of right hand rule."
+After burning an exorbitant amount of propellant, you will have changed to the destination plane.

 The procedure is much the same whether one is trying to leave an interplanetary trajectory to enter orbit around a planet or trying to dock to another spacecraft in orbit around the same planet as you are.
 In the first case the "target" is the orbit around the planet, in the second case the target is the ship one is docking to.

 Secondly change orbit shape so that your orbit is at a tangent to the target orbit, preferably at your apoaspsis or proapsis (if docking, you want the tangent to also be where the other spacecraft will be when you arrive).
 When making a planetary rendezvous, your spacecraft will commonly have lots of velocity that has to be gotten rid off.
 Often aerobraking is used to avoid having to burn lots of expensive propellant.